Rangoli Chandel Praises Kareena Kapoor Khan; Asks Alia Bhatt And Ananya Panday To Learn From Her

 Alia Bhatt's Head Might Explode In Anger; Rangoli Chandel Insults Her In A Series Of Tweets

-While singing praises for Kareena, Rangoli further wrote, "She supported Kangana during Manikarnika also her first directorial, when Jhansi ki Rani came alive and delivered one of the highest grossers of last year,magar papa jo and bolly Islamic extremes did everything to destroy the film and not a word from them,respect for Kareena ji."
+While singing Kareena's praises, Rangoli further wrote, "She supported Kangana during Manikarnika also her first directorial, when Jhansi ki Rani came alive and delivered one of the highest grossers of last year,magar papa jo and bolly Islamic extremes did everything to destroy the film and not a word from them,respect for Kareena ji."

 Rangoli also revealed why she has been attacking Gully Boy constantly.
 She wrote, "The way you treat others get ready to be treated the same way, you gonna attack Manikarnika we will attack Gully Boy then don't cry humari pol khol di, give respect get respect, stop targeting Hindu martyrs films and give them their due, peace shall prevail."